Admission of International Students

 Procedure for Obtaining a SIM Card

-Visit a Mobile Network Operator’s Office, present the required documents to the representative.
-Please note that if more than 10 SIM cards have already been registered under your name, the issuance of an additional one will be denied.
+Visit a mobile operator’s office and present the required documents.
+Please note that if more than 10 SIM cards have already been registered to your name, your request for a new SIM will be denied.

-Verify Your Identity via Biometric Authentication.
+Verify your identity by biometric authentication.
 This can be done either at the mobile operator’s office or through the 'Gosuslugi' portal.

-For foreign nationals and stateless persons wishing to acquire a SIM card, it is necessary to possess a verified account on the 'Gosuslugi' (State Services) portal as well as biometric data registered at a bank.
+To buy a SIM card, foreign nationals and stateless persons will need a verified account on the 'Gosuslugi' (State Services) portal as well as biometric data registered at a bank.